Skip to content

 Cape May Warbler

 The Cape May warbler is a type of bird known as a New World warbler.
 This species is found in North America.
-During the breeding season, the Cape May warbler can be found in the northern parts of North America.
+During the breeding season, the Cape May warbler can be found in northern North America.
 It nests and raises its young in this region.

-The Cape May warbler’s breeding range covers a large area, with the exception of the westernmost parts of southern Canada, the Great Lakes region, and New England.
+The Cape May warbler’s breeding range covers a large area, except the westernmost parts of southern Canada, the Great Lakes region, and New England.
 These areas are not suitable for the bird’s breeding activities.

 Interestingly, the Cape May warbler is a migratory bird.
 This means that it travels long distances during certain times of the year.
-During the winter season, the Cape May warbler can be found in the West Indies.
+The Cape May warbler can be found in the West Indies during the winter.

 The reason for its migration is likely due to the availability of food.
-The Cape May warbler relies on insects for sustenance, and during the winter months, insects are scarce in its breeding range.
+The Cape May warbler relies on insects for sustenance; during the winter months, insects are scarce in its breeding range.

 By traveling to the West Indies, where insects are more abundant, the bird ensures its survival during this time.
 The Cape May warbler’s migration is an impressive feat.

-It undertakes a long journey from its breeding grounds in northern North America all the way to the West Indies.
+It undertakes a long journey from its breeding grounds in northern North America to the West Indies.

 KingdomAnimalia